Hello, and welcome to my Beautiful New Writer's Blog. Yes. capitals and italics. It is all very interesting and important.

 Add the personal touch to your posts

-Sifting in personal snippets from your life and your interactions with people can help you to appear more relatable, more likeable, and more interesting in general.
+Sifting in personal stories from your life and snippets from your interactions with people can help you to appear more relatable, more likeable, and more interesting in general.
 We love to read about real people, warts and all, so don't be afraid to show them from time-to-time.

 With social media, apps, vlogging, and incredibly short attention spans, you'd be forgiven for thinking that blogging isn't as relevant in the online world as other forms of content.
 Don't knock it 'til you try it though.

 Once you start blogging, I warn you, it can be addictive.
-I have several blogs, each one expressing a different part of myself to the world.
+I used to have several blogs, each one expressing a different part of myself to the world.
 I don't recommend this though.
 It'll dilute the quality of your work.

-I hope that you have found this post useful – please share it if you did.
-And don't forget to subscribe to my blog if you enjoyed it so that you don't miss out on my next blog post!
+I hope that you've found this post useful – please share it if you did.
+And don't forget to subscribe to my blog if you enjoyed it so that you don't miss out on my next post!